Treaty of the Mapuá

-The Treaty of the Mapuá (Portuguese: Tratado do Mapuá) was signed in August 1659 by Portuguese Jesuits led by António Vieira with various indigenous peoples who inhabited the Marajó Archipelago at the mouth of the Amazon River.
+The Treaty of the Mapuá (Portuguese: Tratado do Mapuá) was a peace treaty sworn in August 1659 by various indigenous peoples who inhabited the Marajó Archipelago at the mouth of the Amazon River in front of Portuguese Jesuits led by António Vieira.
+The treaty was sworn in a week-long ceremony held on the banks of the Mapuá River on Marajó Island.

+For the Portuguese, the treaty meant an end to Dutch ambitions in the Amazon Delta and an important expansion west of the Tordesillas line.
+The treaty lasted less than two years due to a revolt by Portuguese colonists in Belém because of a perceived lack of slave labour.
+As a result of subsequent hostilities, many indigenous people fled Marajó island, mainly to present-day Amapá and French Guiana.

 Background

+Various reckonings of the Tordesillas line on a map by Henry Harrisse.
+The westernmost line placed by Diogo Ribeiro runs through Marajó Island.

 The Treaty of Tordesillas, signed in 1494 and ratified by Pope Julius II in 1506, had divided the New World between the Kingdom of Portugal and the Crown of Castile.
 The line was drawn 370 leagues (around 600 km) west of Cape Verde.
 The problem was knowing where exactly this line was, as the treaty did not specify the exact length of a league, or which of the Cape Verdean islands was intended.
-The Portuguese naturally adopted an interpretation which claimed the line at its most Western location, which makes it run through the Marajó Archipelago at the mouth of the Amazon River.
+The Portuguese naturally adopted an interpretation that claimed the line at its most Western location, which makes it run through the Marajó Archipelago at the mouth of the Amazon River.
 This put the region at the frontier of their ambitions to establish what later became Colonial Brazil.

 By the 17th Century, their struggle for dominance in the archipelago was less with the Spanish, but instead with the French (who were operating from Cayenne) and the Dutch.
-The Portuguese intended to dominate the indigenous peoples that lived on the numerous islands, trying to enslave them and organising various raids and military expeditions against them.
+Especially the trade between indigenous peoples and the Dutch of manatees and other goods was a source of contention.
+The Portuguese intended to dominate the people on the numerous islands, trying to enslave them and organising various raids and military expeditions against them.
 At the same time, each European colonial power needed the support of their numbers.